How to Find Your Passion in Life

 - What have people consistently thanked me for or asked me to do?

-Write down the answers.
+Write the answers down.
 Look for patterns.
 The threads that run through your life often point to passion.

 Step 2: Notice What Makes You Lose Track of Time